 Price development parallel to steel?

 The Aluminium prices in the European market dropped almost parallel to the steel prices around 2016.
 Up until the last year, they stabilized again.
 Due to it’s increasing importance in the fields of electronical devices and tech gadgets the price development for the European market stabilized more efficiently within the last decade.
-To gain a good idea of the up-to-date prices per square metre of the important metal, purchasers can compare prices for Aluminium in this online shop.
+To gain a good idea of the up-to-date prices per square metre of the important metal, purchasers can compare prices for Aluminium in this online shop and others.
 In the last quarter of 2018, the prices for the much-needed metal balanced around 1.700€ or 1483£ per metric ton.

 Further increases in the sector expected?